LOADING ...

 Ah, Denny did run for fear of bein' hung

-Tim from within, "I can't let ye in!
+Says Tim within, "I can't let ye in!

-Ye'll be shot if you're caught out rappin'!"
+Ye'll be if you're caught out there rappin'!"

-So he to the shed where the cow was in bed,
+So he went to the shed the cow was in bed,

 He began with a to wipe her,

-And they lay together, in seven foot of heather,
+And they lay down together, in foot of heather,

 And the cow took to the piper!

-the day it wore on, and Denny did yawn,
+Well the day it wore on, and did yawn,

-And he off the boots from the Hessian!
+And he stripped off the boots the Hessian!

-And the legs, for the law, he just in the straw,
+And the legs, for the law, he left in the straw,

 Now breakfast done, Tim sent his young son